Restoring gauge invariance in conventional fluctuation corrections to a superconductor

 The second term above can be written schematically as:

 The prefactor of two here arises due to the particle-hole symmetry present in the Nambu formalism.
 It is implicit in this expression that there is a ``matrix multiplication", with the ``multiplication" between neighboring terms corresponding to an integration over coordinates.
-In Eq.~$\left(\ref{eq:Double_Deriv}\right)$, the first line is the MT diagram, the second line is the two DOS diagrams, and the third line is an additional contribution.
+In Eq.~(\ref{eq:Double_Deriv}), the first term is the MT diagram, the second and third terms are the two DOS diagrams, and the fourth term is an additional contribution.
 This latter term represents a (momentum-independent) Gaussian-level diamagnetic contribution to the EM response.
-However, it only contributes to the current-current part of the EM response.
-Note that, here it has been demonstrated that the MT, DOS, and the Gaussian-level diamagnetic diagrams all arise from the second term in Eq.~$\left(\ref{eq:Action_Deriv}\right)$.
-This result is not apparent in the conventional derivation of the MT and DOS diagrams~\cite{VarlamovBook}, and so this shows an advantage in utilizing the functional-integral approach.
+However, it contributes to only the current-current part of the EM response.
+Note that, here it has been demonstrated that the MT, DOS, and the Gaussian-level diamagnetic diagrams all arise from the second term in Eq.~(\ref{eq:Action_Deriv}).
+This result is not easily apparent in the conventional derivation of the MT and DOS diagrams~\cite{VarlamovBook}, and so this shows an advantage in utilizing the functional-integral approach.
 It concretely shows that all diagrams, and in particular MT, DOS, plus the Gaussian-level diamagnetic term, are on an equal footing as respects their origin within the Gaussian-fluctuation theory.